ParthBibekar/Welearn-bot/README.md

 - An additional action, `s (submissions)` has been exposed to the users for using this feature
 - The users can also specify list of roll numbers from the cli using `-r (--rolls)` option
 - CLI arguments override the config settings

-### Misc
-A new cache for course information is also added.
-The users can update the cache using the `-u` flag
+- The users can update the cache using the `-u` flag.
+Use this class when you change [submissions] section of config